Kathy is a British author with four published novels. When you visit her website, she says this about her stories:

 Thank you so much for being our featured guest this week Kathy.
 It’s been a pleasure getting to know you and your writing better.

-For you wonderful readers that are interested in discovering more about this talented lady, please follow these links:
+For you wonderful readers that are interested in discovering more about this talented lady, please follow this link:

 No comments: